SamGowland/Gowla-Macro-Boards/README.md

 - 9 x Key Caps.
 - 8 x *<i>M2, 6mm (min) to 10mm (max) body length + 3mm thread Stand Off Spacers Male-to-Female<i>

-  > Please note you can swap and mix the M2 Stand Off Spacers for a range of different hardware options.
+  > Please note there's a variety of different hardware options.
 At a minimum you will need your PCB 6mm off the ground, though for the best compatibility I would recommend 8mm.
 Brass and nylon are hardware available, brass is the better material but could scratch your desk.

 ## Assembly